zelisinho/anypoint-examples/proxying-a-rest-api/README.md

 The following steps describe how to obtain a token for the Box API and use it to test the proxy you have just built by simulating an API call from an application.

 1. Firstly, open proxying-a-rest-api.xml in Anypoint Studio.
 Replace the values *${keystore.key}* and *${keystore.password}* with the corresponding data you entered while creating keystore using the commandline - see the previous section.
+2. In your application in Studio, click the **Global Elements** tab.
+Double-click the HTTP Listener global element to open its **Global Element Properties** panel.
+Change the contents of the **port** field to required HTTP port e.g. 8081
-2. Deploy your Mule Project to the embedded Mule server by right-clicking the project in the Package Explorer, then selecting **Run As... > Mule Application**.
+3. Deploy your Mule Project to the embedded Mule server by right-clicking the project in the Package Explorer, then selecting **Run As... > Mule Application**.
-2. In any Web browser, enter the following URL:
+4. In any Web browser, enter the following URL:

 		http://localhost:8081/oauth2/authorize?response_type=code&client_id=<CLIENT_ID>

 	Replace <CLIENT_ID> in the URL above with the client_id provided by Box when you registered your new app.
-3. Box will prompt you to log in with your username and password.
+5. Box will prompt you to log in with your username and password.
 You can use your personal credentials or create a new test account.
-4. Before you click **Grant access to Box**, you should be ready for the following steps, as the token code you will obtain will expire in only 30 seconds.
+6. Before you click **Grant access to Box**, you should be ready for the following steps, as the token code you will obtain will expire in only 30 seconds.
 Be ready to send **http://localhost:8081/oauth2/token** as an HTTP **POST** request that includes a body with the properties below:

 		Attribute		Value